plischwe/langchain-examples/finetuning-llama/README.md

 ./install.sh
 ```

-Note: if this script has already been performed and you'd like to re-install the sample project only then the below command can be used to skip the re-install of dependencies.
+Note: if this script has already been performed and you'd like to re-install the sample project only then the below command can be used to skip the re-install of dependencies and model download/conversion.

 ```
 ./install.sh --skip